 How to Prepare for Google’s Mobile-First Index

 In general, make sure your site provides a useful and fairly equivalent experience for both desktop and mobile users and make sure that the technical infrastructure is implemented correctly.
+See Google’s mobile-first indexing best practices for additional detail.

 All Pages (Responsive/Adaptive Design or Separate Mobile and Desktop URLs)